-The holding tank threat subcategory includes sewage systems that require or use a holding tank for the retention of hauled sewage at the site where it is produced before its collection by a hauled sewage operator.
-Holding tanks are often used in areas where the installation of a septic system is not possible (e.g., where a property is not of sufficient size to accommodate the tile bed associated with a septic system).
-The circumstances that are considered to determine if holding tanks are significant threats are the legislation under which they are regulated (i.e., Ontario Building Code Act or Ontario Water Resources Act) and the potential for a spill from the holding tank to result in the presence of pathogens or a specific set of chemicals in groundwater or surface water.
+The septic system holding tank threat subcategory includes sewage systems that require or use a holding tank for the retention of hauled sewage at the site where it is produced before its collection by a hauled sewage operator.
+Septic system holding tanks are often used in areas where the installation of a septic system is not possible (e.g., where a property is not of sufficient size to accommodate the tile bed associated with a septic system).
+The circumstances that are considered to determine if septic system holding tanks are significant threats are the legislation under which they are regulated (i.e., Ontario Building Code Act or Ontario Water Resources Act) and the potential for a spill from the septic system holding tank to result in the presence of pathogens or a specific set of chemicals in groundwater or surface water.